 6. Go fishing

 While fishing in the freshwater lakes is prohibited, you’re free to fish in the ocean.
 During the warmer months, dart and mackerel are plentiful while tuna and swallowtail can be caught all year round.
-You can fish from the beach or do a half-day, full-day, or multi-day excursions.
-Prices start around 300 AUD per person for full-day fishing charters.
+You can fish from the beach or do a half-day, full-day, or multi-day excursion.
+Prices start around 450 AUD per person for full-day fishing charters.
+If you want to fish from the beach, the resorts rent fishing rods for around 15 AUD per day and have bait available for purchase.

 7. Take a 4WD tour